hassanelsheikha/EssayBrainstormer/README.md

 # essay_brainstormer

-This project was designed for the DeerHacks Hackathon (https://deerhacks.mcss.club/).
+This project was designed for the DeerHacks Hackathon (https://deerhacks.mcss.club/), and earned second-place (in the UiPath automation category).

 ## Purpose